 The new patented process is based on the magnetic transfer of a rotary motion from a source to a receiver.
 In the receiver – the generator module – this rotary motion is then converted into electricity.
-Inventor Dr. Lausch from Triple Sensor Technologies GmbH (TST) highlights the particular advantages of the new solution: "The transmitter module is very compact, and can easily be worn on a belt for medical implants for example.
-Its effective range is nevertheless about 50 cm.
+Inventor Dr. Lausch from Triple Sensor Technologies GmbH highlights the particular advantages of the new solution.
+"The transmitter module is very compact, and can easily be worn on a belt for medical implants, for example.
+Its effective range is nevertheless about 50cm.
 There are no emission losses as with radio waves, even under no load, as the transmitter only has to deliver more power when some has been tapped by the receiver.
-Moreover, the generator module is easy to locate for mobile probes.“ The currently available mobile receiver modules, measuring 10 x 12 mm (diameter by length) allow up to 100 mW of power to be transmitted.
-To ensure the transmitter module design is as compact as possible, the manufacturer is working with miniature drive specialist FAULHABER.
+Moreover, the generator module is easy to locate for mobile probes."
+The currently available mobile receiver modules, measuring 10 x 12 mm (diameter by length) allow up to 100 mW of power to be transmitted.
+To ensure the transmitter module design is as compact as possible, the manufacturer is working with miniature drive specialist, FAULHABER.
 Adapted standard products provide the scaled power output in line with requirements and – also very important – the necessary compact, easy to program controller.

-To control the heart of the transfer module – the EC motor – the developers chose compact motion controller measuring just 34 x 25 x 14 mm (W x H x D).
+To control the heart of the transfer module – the DC motor – the developers chose compact motion controller measuring just 34 x 25 x 14 mm (W x H x D).
 Together with the Motion Manager operator control software, the parameters can be set quickly and cost-effectively for any specific application case.

-Of course, the applications of the ultraminiature drives are not merely limited to the outer transfer module.
+Of course, the applications of the ultra miniature drives are not merely limited to the outer transfer module.
 Miniature drives are also outstandingly well suited to use on the generator side too.
-Depending on the task at hand, the power module can also be adapted to the power demand of various miniature motors for mobile operation.
+Depending on the task at hand, the power module can also be adapted to the power demand of various miniature DC motors for mobile operation.
 In this, too, the extensive product range offers the developers a broad basis for achieving precisely tailored solutions.
-It includes EC and DC motors, and offers diameters from 12 and 10 mm, through 6 mm variants, down to just 1.9 mm.
+It includes coreless and brushless DC motors, and offers diameters from 12 and 10 mm, through 6 mm variants, down to just 1.9 mm.
 And of course, flat penny motors or non-mechanical loads such as sensors can also be supplied with mobile power.
 So the right non-contact powered drive is available for virtually any mechanical task, and minor adaptations can be easily made.

-The new concept for the first time permits relatively far-reaching, efficient noncontact power transmission.
-Compact in design, based on standard components such as miniature motors and motion controllers.
+The new concept for the first time permits relatively far-reaching, efficient non-contact power transmission.
+Compact in design, based on standard components such as miniature DC motors and motion controllers.
 Both the transmitter and receiver modules are scalable to adapt to specific power requirements.
 In this, too, the manufacturer is able to profit from the wide range of miniature drives available.

-An EC motor powers a magnet in a special fixture inside the transfer module.
+A electrically commutated Brushless DC motor powers a magnet in a special fixture inside the transfer module.
 Under no load, the drive merely has to compensate for the friction losses of the bearings; it consumes no additional energy.
 When a power module is then introduced into the virtually spherical transfer space, a small magnet there couples to the alternating field density of the source magnet.
 This starts the small magnet itself rotating, generating a current in appropriately wound coils.
 This current is then available as useful load as long as the outer rotating field is exciting the generator.
 This secondary-side power draw naturally slows the outer magnetic field of the transfer module; the consumed energy has to be resupplied by the drive motor of the outer module in order to maintain the magnet‘s rotation speed.
 The use of a magnetic coupling enables the power to be transmitted through all non-magnetic materials.
-Even biological tissue, plastic, nonferrous heavy metal, titanium or amagnetic stainless steel shells are no obstacle.
+Even biological tissue, plastic, nonferrous heavy metal, titanium or magnetic stainless steel shells are no obstacle.
 Consequently, the process is suitable for many different medical and technical applications.